Multifocal plane microscopy

-Multifocal plane microscopy (MUM) or multiplane microscopy or multifocus microscopy is a form of light microscopy that allows the tracking of the 3D dynamics in live cells at high temporal and spatial resolution by simultaneously imaging different focal planes within the specimen.
+Multifocal plane microscopy (MUM), also known as multiplane microscopy or multifocus microscopy, is a form of light microscopy that allows the tracking of the 3D dynamics in live cells at high temporal and spatial resolution by simultaneously imaging different focal planes within the specimen.
 In this methodology, the light collected from the sample by an infinity-corrected objective lens is split into two paths.
 In each path the split light is focused onto a detector which is placed at a specific calibrated distance from the tube lens.
 In this way, each detector images a distinct plane within the sample.
 The first developed MUM setup was capable of imaging two distinct planes within the sample.
 However, the setup can be modified to image more than two planes by further splitting the light in each light path and focusing it onto detectors placed at specific calibrated distances.
 It has later been improved for imaging up to four distinct planes.
 To image a greater number of focal planes, simpler techniques based on image splitting optics have been developed.
 One example is by using a customized image splitting prism, which is capable of capturing up to 8 focal planes using only two cameras.
 Better yet, standard off-the-shelf partial beamsplitters can be used to construct a so-called z-splitter prism that allows simultaneous imaging of 9 individual focal planes using a single camera.
 Another technique called multifocus microscopy (MFM) uses diffractive Fourier optics to image up to 25 focal planes.